nasa/oceandata-notebooks/README.md

 #### Learn with MODIS

-1. Map Level-2 Chlorophyll with netCDF4
+1. Map Level-2 Chlorophyll using `netcdf4`
-1. Map Level-2 Chlorophyll with XArray
+1. Map Level-2 Chlorophyll using `xarray`
-1. Map Level-3 Chlorophyll and Rrs with XArray
+1. Map Level-3 Chlorophyll and Rrs using `xarray`

+### How to Cite

 ## For Contributors